-Following the review of the item analysis and the EBR, final grades will be released and sent to students via ExamSoft with your strengths and weaknesses report.
-Students who have not earned the required 90% will receive a No Pass "NP" and be provided an opportunity to remediate the assessment on the designated remediation day(s).
-If remediation is necessary, the instructor will contact the student via Canvas or Roseman email for further clarification of content to facilitate the student learning process.
+- Following the review of the evidence-based review (EBR) requests, final grades will be released via ExamSoft[©] where students can log in to review their strengths and weaknesses report. - Students who have not attained the required 90% will receive a no pass "NP" and be provided additional learning opportunities and are reassessed on the designated reassessment day(s). - If reassessment is necessary, the instructor will contact the student to facilitate the remediation process.